 type GetNextToken = Token -> IO Token

 that represents a function that takes a Token and returns an IO Token.
-If you are not a Haskell person, you are at this point wondering

-2. What the hell is an IO Token?
+Token? - What the hell is an

 For the first, Haskell is a pure functional language.
 This means that if you tried